Skip to main content

 CONCLUSION

 Protection of healthcare workers against bloodborne pathogens is of vital importance.
-Healthcare workers need to have an understanding of how bloodborne pathogens are transmitted as well as the standards and precautions recommended to prevent exposure.
+Healthcare workers must have an understanding of how bloodborne pathogens are transmitted as well as the standards and precautions recommended to prevent exposure.
 Following OSHA’s Bloodborne Pathogens Standard, including the use of Standard Precautions, can break the chain of infection, reduce the risk of exposure, and ensure a safe working environment.

 REFERENCES